Saint-Petersburg International Mercantile Exchange: Natural gas market

+Active development of the market continues.
+The first stage of commercial balancing of natural gas traded on the Exchange has been implemented.
+Buyers are now able to sell on the Exchange volumes of natural gas that were purchased earlier, but were not drawn by the end of the day.

 Timber market

 On 11 July 2014, SPIMEX launched trading in timber.
 Deliveries of conifer timber traded on SPIMEX originate in the Irkutsk Region of Russia.
 The Exchange brings together over 60 entities, including major logging companies, forest leaseholders and timber processing businesses.
 SPIMEX plans to add new trading instruments, to expand geographic reach and in the long run to launch a cross-border delivery mechanism.

-In 2016, the volume traded at the SPIMEX Timber & Construction Materials Section amounted to 32,250 cubic meters.
-The number of trades made stood at 108.
+In 2022, the volume traded at the SPIMEX Timber & Construction Materials Section amounted to 4,012 million cubic meters.
+The number of trades made stood at 2,617.

 Registration of OTC transactions

 SPIMEX is authorized to register OTC transactions in the following exchange-traded commodities: